Prosper Marketplace: Class-action lawsuit

 On November 26, 2008, a class action lawsuit was filed against Prosper in the Superior Court of California, County of San Francisco, California.
 The suit was brought on behalf of all loan note purchasers in Prosper's online lending platform from January 1, 2006, through October 14, 2008, and alleges that Prosper offered and sold unqualified and unregistered securities in violation of the California and federal securities laws.
 The lawsuit seeks class certification, damages, the right of rescission and the award of attorneys’ fees.

 Prosper's insurer, Greenwich Insurance Company, refused to pay for defense expenses, claiming the matters involved were not covered by the insurance policy.
 On December 14, 2010, Judge Richard A. Kramer of California Superior Court issued a tentative decision ruling for Prosper on this limited issue and holding that Greenwich is obligated to defend Prosper in the class-action suit and to reimburse Prosper's litigation expenses so far.
 Although the decision did not rule on the lawsuit itself or address whether Prosper might be entitled to insurance coverage in the event any of the lawsuit's claims proved meritorious, it relieved Prosper of significant legal expenses in the interim.

 The lawsuit was settled July 19, 2013, for 10 million dollars paid in installments over three years.

 Farook use of Prosper

 In December 2015, the FBI reported that Syed Rizwan Farook, one of the shooters in the 2015 San Bernardino attack, had borrowed $28,500 from Prosper to finance the purchase of weapons and explosives.
 This was investigated by the FBI, the House Financial Services Committee, and the California Department of Business Oversight.

-Market performance

-Loan performance

-Prosper maintains a full public database of all loans issued through its marketplace on its website.
-This database and all market statistics can be accessed and queried for analysis of loan performance over time.
-An interface to run complex performance queries is supported and allows investors (and the public) to look into the performance of any subset of loans over whatever time period they choose.

-Prosper reports a 10.69% annualized seasoned rate of return, net of fees, for all loans issued from its re-opening after SEC registration (July 1, 2009) to the 30th of September, 2011.
-Prosper's returns for this period have been independently audited by Ashland Partners & Company LLP.
-A number of factors, including Prosper's decision to set the interest rates on all loans (rather than let investors choose the rates they would accept), occurred after Prosper registered with the SEC and began issuing new loan notes in July, 2009.
-Additionally, after Prosper began setting the rates on all loans itself, Prosper significantly tightened the minimum credit quality necessary for a borrower to receive a Prosper loan.
-Many borrowers who received loans prior to 2009 (which were priced by investors) would no longer qualify for a loan, at any rate, under Prosper's new underwriting policies.
+The investigation was concluded with no action taken.